 MASTER CYLINDER & BOOSTER:

-Also depending on what model car you have you will probably need a 1" bore master cylinder.
+Also depending on what model car you have you will ideally need a 1" bore master cylinder.
 A 90 series Prado master and booster works well in most applications.
+BUT PLEASE CHECK THE BOLT CONFIGURATION IN YOUR FIREWALL FOR THE BOOSTER BEFORE ORDERING AS SOME VEHICLES MAY BE 2 OR 4 BOLT CONFIG

 I have been told by others that the rear discs work fine with the factory LN130 Master cylinder - though I personally changed mine for an 90 series master and booster anyway, and the brake pedal feel is a lot better than with the factory master and booster.
 So, i'll leave it up to you, but if in doubt it's definitely worth upgrading and is quite an easy job.